Synthetic Anatomy module wins Education Innovation Award

 Synthetic Anatomy is a module in two parts: the first involving learning about data sets and 3D printing, and the second about applying these skills to a project that will involve printing a series of speculative anatomies.
 These can range from imagined adaptations of the future human brain or skeleton to idealized joints for baseball pitchers to the developmental series of an extinct vertebrate.
 The goal is to explore and take risks.
 The philosophy of the course is failed print, frustrating team conversation, disagreement about the aims of a project are all equally valuable as “success” if a lesson are taken on board and applied….

-OUR TEN YEAR TIMELINE
+MODULE TEN YEAR TIMELINE

-Synthetic Anatomy established.
+Synthetic Anatomy Established (2017)

 From its inception, Synthetic Anatomy has aimed to bridge arts and sciences, and also prepare students for future careers in anatomical design, biomedical engineering, arts and patient-specific medical technologies.
 This dual emphasis on creative thinking and technical skill-building positions it as a forward-looking model in STEM education.